-So 1 John 3:16-18, for example, would say, “By this we know love that He laid down His life for us and we ought to lay down our lives for the brothers.”
-The scriptural demand, the scriptural teaching is not just that we come to church and attend a worship service, but the call of Christ is that we would be willing to sacrifice for brothers.
-We're willing to lay down our lives.
+So John, for example, would say, “By this we know love, that he laid down his life for us, and we ought to lay down our lives for the brothers.”
+[1 John 3:16-18] The scriptural demand, the scriptural teaching is not just that we come to church and attend a worship service, but the call of Christ is that we would be willing to sacrifice for brothers, we're willing to lay down our lives.

-No!
-He's not a someone from Hollywood.
-He is Josh, Joshua Carter.
-Remember, several years ago, he was a missionary in Indonesia.
+Several years ago, he was a missionary in Indonesia.
 He did not come from this church, but he served together with the people in this church.
-And Josh while he was serving, was stricken with a weird disease called, ‘Guillain-Barré’ syndrome.
+And Josh, while he was serving, was stricken with a weird disease called “Guillain-Barré” syndrome.
 Now, whenever you have a funny name, you know it's a serious disease.
-Guillain-Barré syndrome, what in the world is that?
+Guillain-Barré syndrome - what in the world is that?

 Well, it's a neuromuscular problem as some of you will recall.
 His nerves failed to work and his muscles were paralyzed.
 The danger of Guillain-Barré syndrome is not that you just can't move your limbs.
 That's okay, people can still take care of you.
 But if the disease progresses to a severe stage, even your breathing muscles are paralyzed.
 You're, you can't breathe and you will die, out of suffocation.

 So when he was diagnosed with Guillain-Barré, plans were made for him to fly back to Singapore, where we could give him good medical care.
 And now, he's a foreigner and this is Singapore.
 Foreigners in Singapore having health care - no joke!
 It was a high expense.